Scarborough, Trinidad and Tobago

-Scarborough is a major town of the Island of Tobago as well as the eleventh-most-populous in Trinidad and Tobago.
+Scarborough is a major town of the island of Tobago as well as the eleventh-most-populous in Trinidad and Tobago.
 Scarborough was the capital of Tobago in 1769 before it was unified with Trinidad changing the capital to Port of Spain.
 Situated in western Tobago, Scarborough is the economic and cultural centre of the island of Tobago.
 The estimated population in 2011 was 17,537.
 Scarborough is ranked as one of Trinidad and Tobago's most densely populated towns alongside Port of Spain, San Fernando, Chaguanas and Arima.
 The town's skyline is dominated by Fort King George, an 18th-century fortification named after King George III, which now hosts a historic and archaeologic museum.
 Scarborough's deepwater harbour was built in 1991; before that ships were forced to anchor offshore.

 Facilities

 Shaw Park Cultural Complex is the largest performing arts theatre in the Caribbean.
 The facility has a capacity in its main hall of over 5000 as well as a conference and lecture halls.
+It hosted the Fast5 Netball at the 2023 Commonwealth Youth Games.
 The town has a library completed in 2012, and Scarborough General Hospital was completed in 2014.